RE3PR/Roblox-Eat-The-World-ETW-Macro/README.md

 # 🍽️ ETW Macro (Eat The World – Roblox)

 This is a **copyleft project** designed for automation in *Eat The World* on Roblox.
-This project is licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html) You may use, modify, and distribute this software, but if you distribute it (even commercially), you MUST provide the source code under the same license.
+This project is licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html).
+You may use, modify, and distribute this software, but if you distribute it (even commercially), you MUST provide the source code under the same license.

----

-## 📦 Files Included

-- `ETW_MACRO_v1.0.3.ahk` – Main AutoHotkey macro script
-- `ETW_MACRO_v1.0.3.exe` – Compiled executable version
-- `Files` - Contains Autohotkey files needed to work
-- `Gdip_all.ahk` – Screen capture library for AutoHotkey
-- `version.txt` – Tracks current macro version
-- `LICENCES` - Contains license for the software

-> ⚠️ **Note**
-> The file `link.txt` is automatically created at:
-> `<User>/AppData/Roaming/ETWMacro/link.txt`
->
-> This file stores your personal configuration and is required for the macro to function correctly.

 ---